Witch Hunt (1994 film): Cast

+Release

+Witch Hunt had its premiere Locarno International Film Festival in August of 1995.
+Afterwards, it was broadcast on HBO on December 10, 1994 followed by a home video release on May 9, 1995.

 Reception

 John J. O'Connor of The New York Times was lukewarm in his response.
 He wrote, "At the heart of this just about incomprehensible movie is an evil United States Senator (Eric Bogosian) who is campaigning to rid the nation of magic and its practitioners.
 Somewhere lurks a fuzzy metaphor about McCarthyism," but followed up with "Wonderfully festooned with special effects, "Witch Hunt," directed by Paul Schrader, depicts a Hollywood that is perfectly tawdry and supernatural...
 As the persistent detective, Mr. Hopper wanders through the film conveying the unmistakable impression that he doesn't have a clue."

+Follow-up

+Gale Anne Hurd has voiced interest in reviving the character of private detective Harry Philip Lovecraft for a new project, possibly a TV series, and has pitched the idea a number of times.
+So far, no new Lovecraft film or series has been produced.